 I sat in the bus and watched Bangkok roll by, no concept of where I was or where I was going.
 I vaguely remember something about a 7-eleven, which I thought was a great landmark, until I saw like a gagillion of them.

 I got off at the wrong 7-eleven.
 I opened my Lonely Planet guidebook to the Banglamphu map and started walking.
 No idea where I was, or where I was going.
-After about 45 minutes of wandering I found myself on an empty street, desperately searching for the hostel.
+After about 45 minutes of wandering, I found myself on an empty street, desperately searching for the hostel.
 When I saw an elderly Thai man on the other side of the road I quickly crossed, showed him the name of the hostel and asked where it was.
-As a resident of the area he knew exactly where it was and walked me there.
+As a resident of the area, he knew exactly where it was and walked me there.
 As it turned out I was only two streets away.
 Yay!

 I had booked a lower bunk in a 6-bed dorm room on the first floor.
 It was nice.
 Almost boutique-ish.
 The room had air conditioning, a bathroom, and as I was about to find out my five roommates were guys.
-And thankfully none of them were doucebags.
+And thankfully none of them was doucebags.